Nikon D5600 vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D5600 and the G9 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the G9 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and G9 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D5600 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D5600: